 An introduction to ordinary differential equations including first order differential equations, linear equations of higher order, power series methods, LaPlace transform, and applications.
-(3 lec) Prerequisite: MAT 226 with grade of C or higher
+(3 lec) Prerequisite: MAT 226 (MATH 270) with grade of C or higher

-MATL 110 Technical Mathematics I with Lab
+MATL 110 (MATH 132) Technical Mathematics I with Lab

 Focuses on mathematics topics relevant to a variety of trades and technical disciplines.
 Topics include: proportions, percentages, measurement, algebra, geometry, and trigonometry.
 An emphasis is placed on practical, contextual applications.
-(2 lec 2 lab) Prerequisite: LAM009 or appropriate score on Accuplacer/SAT Placement: Refer to Placement Chart on Page 45.
+(3 lec) Prerequisite: Refer to Placement Chart on Page 45.

-MRT 102 Introduction to Radiography
+MRT 102 (RADG 102) Introduction to Radiography